uie72691/documentation/one.md

   - (warning) For components with License Risk = HIGH, please double-check before marking as "Ship status = No".
 If these components contribute to the product in any way there is high risk of license contamination.

+### Column - Usage/Integration Scenario

+image Usage/Integration Scenario

+### Provide the Usage/Integration Scenario for each component:
+Here, the project team needs to verify how the listed components in the initial reports are linking/integrated with Continental proprietary code (i.e. the component which is named as project name in the FOSS report).

+Image Integrated_with_Continental_proprietary_code.

+### Based on the selection of Ship Status:

+If **"YES"**, then usage/integration should be one of the below 5 options:

+  - Statically Linked or Dynamically Linked or Separate Work or Dev-Tool/Excluded or Pre-requisite

+If **"NO"**, then usage/integration should be one of the below 2 options:

+  - Dev-Tool/Excluded or Pre-requisite

+### Definitions of different usage/integration scenario:

+  - **Statically Linked:**

+    Static Linking is a method to link individual program modules to an executable program.
+With static Linking, the individual modules are linked to one single file.
+The individual program libraries are linked to the compilation of another program by a so-called linker.
+Thereby the linker generates an executable file or (depending on the operating system) a loading module in a loading library, in which the called modules are integrated/ attached statically.
+This procedure doesn’t change the source code of the individual libraries but the linking of an accessing program with a library generates a permanently linked new program.

+    In the situation of system calls (https://en.wikipedia.org/wiki/System_call) please choose scenario of "Separate work" as usage.

+    In the situation of ship status as "NO", then choose scenario of "Pre-requisite" as usage.

+  - **Dynamically linked:**
+    Dynamic Linking is a method to link individual program modules to an executable program, too.
+With dynamic Linking of program libraries, the main memory loads the components only while the runtime.
+So dynamic Linking means the executed program and the accessed library are linked only at the moment of program execution.

+    Examples: .dll or .jar files

+    In the situation of system calls (https://en.wikipedia.org/wiki/System_call) please choose scenario of "Separate work" as usage.

+    In the situation of ship status as "NO", then choose scenario of "Pre-requisite" as usage.

+  - **Separate Work:**
+      Consider, if OS Library is a requirement for an application to run which is not available as part of the standard operating system (ex: Linux, windows).
+In general these packages are defined to work with OS and act as a bridge between applications and OS.
+It can be downloaded from OS libraries made available or contributed by the OS vendors.
+In this case, when this packages were used by applications, it’s usage is considered as a separate work.

+       **Standalones** – The software program that can be executed by itself, without the need for other programs or files to be present.
+This type of application is often self-contained and does not require any installation in order to run.
+The connection to other software is accomplished, for example, via pipes, sockets or command line parameters.

+       **Examples:** Curl, zip, unzip etc.. (these are applicable for both windows and Linux OS).
+Mostly these packages were sent as part of the release (i.e. build/executables).

+       **System Call** is a method by which the program can execute functionalities available in the operating system.
+A linkage only happens temporarily when information is send from a program to the hardware, the kernel or other processes or the program is reading information from the hardware, the kernel or other processes.

+       **Examples:** On Unix, Unix-like and other POSIX-compliant operating systems, popular system calls are open, read, write, close, wait, exec, fork, exit, and kill (see: https://en.wikipedia.org/wiki/System_call)

+     In the situation of ship status as "NO", then choose scenario of Pre-requisite/Dev tool excluded as usage.

+  - **Dev Tool/Excluded:**

+      In few cases, the project team wants to ship software tools which is used for development and it is required by OEM/Customers to setup the development environment on their end.
+Development tools can be part of the delivery or may not be part of the delivery based on the application/software requirements.

+      **Examples:** Eclipse IDE, google test, etc..

+  - **Pre-Requisite:**
+In general any application/software to run, it requires a platform which provide/support default inbuilt functions/system calls from application code packages.
+This creates a dependency for the application/software but it is not required to ship the entire pre-requisites as it is widely available or used by the end customers.
+But one addition to this, pre-requisite can be part of the delivery or may not be part of the delivery based on the application/software requirements.

+## Column - Modification

+Image  Modification

+  - If files corresponding to the component are being modified, please let us know in the “Modification (Yes/No)” column.

+## Column - Dev Team Comments

+You can give your comments in the 'Dev Team Comments' column in the "Components" tab.

+Image Dev Team Comments

+If you want to know where the corresponding files of any specific components present in the package, please refer “Source” worksheet in the reports.

+## Tab - Source

+Component source files will be listed in this section.

+Image source

+## Tab - Tools Summary

+This tab contains general information about the Tools used for Scan Review.

+Image Tools Summary